 The shelter offers a series of training classes for adult dogs throughout the year.
 The hour-long classes run for six weeks and cover basic training, such as set, stay, down, leave it, along with leash work and at least one trick.
 Owners will come away with a sense of how dogs learn, how to teach them and how to troubleshoot troublesome behaviors or issues that are happening at home.

-Class size is limited to eight dogs; the first class is held without dogs.
+Class size is limited to six dogs; the first class is held without dogs.

 The cost of the course is $200; shelter dogs who have been adopted within one year are eligible for a 50 percent discount.